andrewwoods1/andrewwoods1.github.io/_posts/2018-06-05-What-makes-a-good-center-forward.md

 **Is he any good?**

-With a post shot xG differential average of 0.012, he is well within the top 25% of finishers in our dataset and an xG per game of 0.23 across 60 games, the answer to this question is most defnitely yes.
-At the very least, he is a significant upgrade on Lasogga.
-Whether Leeds can keep him fit to profit from the superior finishing ability remains to be seen.
+With a post shot xG differential average of 0.001, he is a superior finisher to Lasogga.
+A comparable xG per game of 0.27 across 60 games means it is easy to make the case that Hernandez would be, at the very least, a significant upgrade on Lasogga.
+Leeds will be getting a similar player stats-wise, but with far better recent showings.
+However, whether Leeds can keep him fit remains to be seen.